Builder68/OpenEarlyMacsRAMexpansion/README.md

  ## SUMMARY

-Back in the day, RAM upgrades were available for the so called Early Macs (Macintosh 128K / 512K and 512Ke).
+Back in the day, several RAM upgrade boards were available for the so called Early Macs (Macintosh 128K / 512K and 512Ke).
 Today, finding one of these boards in working condition has become challenging.
 The *Mac Rescue* board, one of the few offering a full 4MB of RAM, is nearly impossible to obtain.

 This new RAM expansion board, paired with an auxiliary i called **RAM Refresh Configurator board**, provides an affordable homebrew solution to increase memory up to 4MB.